Problem

 WHERE sj.name = 'MSSQLTips Demo Job'

-The message column in the sysjobhistory table is limited to 4000 characters (1000 on older versions of SQL Server) of output for each step and the job completion row.
-Any data beyond the character limit is truncated.
-This truncation can be a problem when a job step has lot of output and the actual error text extends into the truncated data.
-This problem can be mitigated by using the enhanced history stored in msdb.dbo.sysjobstepslog.
-That table stores the message text in a MAX column and therefore has no practical limit on the text it can store.
+The message column in the sysjobhistory table stores up to 4000 characters (1000 on older versions of SQL Server) of output for each step and the job completion row.
+Data truncation happens if it goes beyond the character limit.
+This truncation can be a problem when a job step has a lot of output, and the actual error text extends into the truncated data.
+Use the enhanced history stored in msdb.dbo.sysjobstepslog to mitigate the problem.
+That table stores the message text in a MAX column and, therefore, has no practical limit on the text it can store.

 The enhanced history is set on every step of a job individually and can be enabled by checking the “Log to table” box on the Advanced pane of the job step properties as seen in the screenshot below.

 This query will show that column.
-For more details there is an entire tip dedicated to this topic.
+For more details, check out an entire tip dedicated to this topic.

 SELECT